Lina-Liuna/English/README.md

 learned how to use the correct word stress with nouns and verbs that are spelled the same. learned how to use adverbs correctly. completed your third Note-taking Assignment by summarizing a presentation.

+### Unit 7
+#### 23. Vocabulary #2: Getting Started with Five Common Academic Word
+"analysis" :I need to go to the lab test center today to finish a blood analysis test ordered by my doctor

+"approach":I will offer a systematic approach to achieving my goal this year.

+"area": I wish I could enjoy some California sun in this cold area

+"assessment": This house assessment is similar to its real selling price.

+"assume": I assumed the grocery store near my home opened at 9:00 am, but it’s opened at 10:am